anddtran/ECP/README.md

 # ECP: Efficient Communication Profile 🚀

-**A novel, non-linguistic system for instructing Large Language Models (LLMs) and exchanging data, designed for enhanced efficiency, interoperability, and performance.**
+**A novel, non-linguistic system for instructing Large Language Models (LLMs) and exchanging data, designed for enhanced efficiency, compression, interoperability, and performance.**

 ---